Lumbar Spinal Stenosis: Your Disability Guide

 Your file should tell a clear story about your condition.
 It starts with diagnostic proof, details your symptoms and functional limitations, and outlines every treatment you’ve tried.
 Compiling this information can feel overwhelming, but it’s a critical step.
 The goal is to provide a complete picture that leaves no room for doubt about how spinal stenosis impacts your daily life.
 At Kentuckiana Pain Specialists, we focus on providing comprehensive pain management treatments that are thoroughly documented to support you every step of the way.

-The Importance of MRIs and Other Imaging
+Why MRIs and Other Imaging Are So Important

 To establish your diagnosis, you need more than just a description of your pain.
 You need clear, objective proof, and that’s where imaging comes in.
 An MRI or CT scan provides a detailed picture of your spine, allowing a claims examiner to see the physical narrowing of your spinal canal.
 This visual evidence is one of the most powerful tools in your application because it confirms that your symptoms have a verifiable medical cause.
 Without these scans, it’s much harder to prove the severity of your condition.
 These imaging results are essential in establishing your disability and are a non-negotiable part of a strong claim.

-What Your Doctor’s Notes Must Include
+Key Details Your Doctor’s Notes Should Include

 While an MRI shows what is wrong with your spine, your doctor’s notes explain how it affects you.
 These notes connect your diagnosis to your real-world limitations.
 Your medical records should include detailed findings from every physical examination.
 This means documenting things like weak reflexes, numbness in your legs, muscle loss, or a limited range of motion.
 A written statement from your doctor that clearly explains your specific limitations—such as how long you can stand or how much you can lift—can significantly strengthen your case.
 These notes are crucial for anyone dealing with chronic back pain and seeking benefits.